National Highway Traffic Safety Administration: NCAP

-In 1979, NHTSA created the/a New Car Assessment Program (NCAP) in response to Title II of the Motor Vehicle Information and Cost Savings Act of 1972, to encourage manufacturers to build safer vehicles and consumers to buy them.
+In 1979, the NHTSA created the New Car Assessment Program (NCAP) in response to Title II of the Motor Vehicle Information and Cost Savings Act of 1972, to encourage manufacturers to build safer vehicles and consumers to buy them.
 Since that time, the agency has improved the program by adding rating programs, facilitating access to test results, and revising the format of the information to make it easier for consumers to understand.
 NHTSA asserts the program has influenced manufacturers to build vehicles that consistently achieve high ratings.

 The United States was the first country/region to have an NCAP program, which was then copied by other NCAP programs.

 The first standardized 35 mph front crash test was on May 21, 1979, and the first results were released on October 15 that year.

 The agency established a frontal impact test protocol based on Federal Motor Vehicle Safety Standard 208 ("Occupant Crash Protection"), except that the frontal 4 NCAP test is conducted at 35 mph, rather than 30 mph as required by FMVSS No. 208.

 To improve the dissemination of NCAP ratings, and as a result of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA–LU), the agency has issued a Final Rule requiring manufacturers to place NCAP star ratings on the Monroney sticker (automobile price sticker).
 The rule had a September 1, 2007 compliance date.